Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 To complete this test setup, you will need:

 1. USB power source connect to the development board
-2. A Wifi access connection made available to the development board
+2. A Wifi connection made available to the development board

 There is no other additional electrical components required to connect to the development board.